Fowlerpro/Game-10003-a1-Jayce/README.md

-Assighment 1 for Foundation of game design
+Assignment 1 for Foundation of game design